 The lack of majority government in the Reichstag made executive government difficult and, at times, almost impossible.
 The nominal head of government was the chancellor, who led a cabinet of ministers.
 All were appointed by the president, who in most cases selected a cabinet he believed could steer laws through the Reichstag.
 Passing legislation was necessary to govern effectively – but in the Weimar Reichstag it was difficult at the best of times, and impossible at the worst.
 Coalitions were continually being formed, consolidated, tested by legislation, undermined by , fragmented, patched up and dissolved, only for the process to begin again.
 Parties found it difficult to set aside their ideological differences for any length of time.
 The Reichstag was often paralysed by division and unable or unwilling to pass legislation.

 Richard Thoma, writer

 These difficulties meant that most Weimar chancellors found it impossible to get much done.
 When it seemed that a chancellor could no longer work with the Reichstag to pass legislation, there were two options: the chancellor could ask the president to pass emergency decrees, or the president could replace him.
 Between 1919 and 1933 the German chancellor was replaced fifteen times, each change also requiring a new cabinet of ministers.
 The Reichstag itself was hardly more stable: there were nine general elections held during the same fourteen-year period.

 The period after 1924, with its less frequent changes of government and improved economic conditions, is often described as the ‘Golden Age of Weimar’.
 To the outsider it seemed a brief period of stabilisation.
 Political violence and extremist rhetoric eased; domestic government functioned better than it had done in the early 1920s; and Stresemann led reforms in foreign policy and international relations.
 But these outcomes disguised a lack of fundamental stability and cohesion, particularly within the Reichstag.
 Forming and maintaining coalition governments continued to be enormously difficult.
 The lack of trust between the SPD and centrist and right-wing parties remained the most significant obstacle to enduring coalitions.

-1. The Weimar government is known for political stability and frequent changes of chancellor and ministers.
+1. The Weimar government is known for political instability and frequent changes of chancellor and ministers.